Local Laws - Permits and Enforcement

 Schedule 13 permits are required to burn grass and stubble for farming purposes in rural living and farming zones during the declared Fire Danger Period.
 Outside the declared Fire Danger Period, land in these zones is exempt from permit requirements.

 Open Air Permits to Burn (under Council’s General Local Law 2012) are required to burn materials on land not zoned as rural living or farming outside the declared Fire Danger Period.
+Burning in these zones is not permitted during the Fire Danger Period.

 How do I apply for an Open Air Permit to Burn?